dopplertask/dopplertask/README.md

 ## Important variables

 * $lastLog.output / lastLog.getOutput(): Gets the last actions output
 * $parameters.get("paramname") / parameters.get("paramname"): Retrieves a stored parameter value.
 All Task paramters are stored here.
+You can also get the byte array of the parameter by adding .getParamValue() to the end of the statement.
 * $logs / logs: A list of all task action logs.
 Can be traversed to look up specific values.
 * $executionId / executionId: It's the ID of the current execution.